DyssolTEC/Dyssol-open/Documentation/004_development/models_development.rst

 	Unit::SaveState()

 For flowsheets containing **recycled streams**, ``SaveState()`` function is called when the convergence on the current time interval is reached, this also ensures the return to the previous state of the unit if convergence fails during the calculation.
-Here all internal time-dependent variables which weren’t added to the unit by using :ref:`AddStateVariable <label-AddStateVariable>` and :ref:`AddMaterialStream <label-AddMaterialStream>` functions should be manually saved.
+Here all internal time-dependent variables which weren’t added to the unit by using :ref:`AddStateVariable <sec.development.api.class_baseunit>` and :ref:`AddMaterialStream <sec.development.api.class_baseunit>` functions should be manually saved.
 Implementation of this function is not obligatory and can be skipped.

 |